A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Methodology

 In the most common isotropic RBF formulation, the $m$-th basis function \eqref{eq:rbf_model} centred at $\mathbf{x}_{c,m}$ is defined in terms of the Euclidean distance to the evaluation point $\bm{x}\in\mathbb{R}^2$: where $\gamma: \mathbb{R}^2 \to \mathbb{R}$ is a scalar radial kernel, such as a Gaussian, inverse multiquadric, or thin-plate spline, and $\mathbf{h}_m$ is a vector of hyper-parameters controlling the shape of the $m$-th basis.
 This isotropic formulation implies that the support of each basis function is spherically symmetric.
 For instance, the most common isotropic Gaussian basis reads: where $c_m$ is the only hyper-parameter besides the collocation point $\mathbf{x}_{c,m}$.

-To better capture directional features such as sharp gradients, the anisotropic generalization is obtained by introducing a locally defined anisotropic metric $\mathbf{M}_m(c_m)$
+To better capture directional features such as sharp gradients, the anisotropic generalization is obtained by introducing a locally defined anisotropic metric $\mathbf{M}_m$

-where $\mathbf{M}_m \in \mathbb{R}^{2 \times 2}$ is a symmetric positive-definite matrix that encodes a local anisotropic stretching at the center $\mathbf{x}_{c,m}$ and $c_m$ controls the size of the basis.
-The matrix $\mathbf{M}_m$ defines a local deformation of space such that distances are contracted or expanded along preferred directions, reshaping the basis function to align with local features of the target field.
+where $\mathbf{M}_m \in \mathbb{R}^{2 \times 2}$ is a symmetric positive-definite matrix that encodes a local anisotropic stretching at the center $\mathbf{x}_{c,m}$.
+The anisotropic adaptation is built starting from an initially isotropic basis, hence this metric is defined as a function of the initial $c_m$, that primarily controls the size of the basis.
+The matrix $\mathbf{M}_m$ thus defines a local deformation of space such that distances are contracted or expanded along preferred directions, reshaping the basis function to align with local features of the target field.
 This metric is defined such that setting \( \mathbf{M}_m = c_m^2 \mathbf{I} \) gives back the isotropic case.
 In this work, the matrix is constructed from a local estimate of the target function gradient field, whose computation is described below.

 The complete procedure for placing, sampling, and anisotropically deforming the basis functions is summarized in Algorithm~\ref{Algo_1}.
-This essentially prepares the basis and construct the matrix \(\mathbf{\Gamma}(\mathbf{X}_\ast)\) in \eqref{eq:rbf_matrix}.
+This essentially prepares the basis and constructs the matrix \(\mathbf{\Gamma}(\mathbf{X}_\ast)\) in \eqref{eq:rbf_matrix}.
 The process consists of four main steps: (1) gradient estimation from a subset of the dataset, (2) adaptive re-sampling, (3) adaptive basis collocation, and (4) anisotropic basis deformation.
 The following subsections provide detailed explanations of each of these steps.

 \textbf{Step 1: Gradient estimation (lines 3 to 11).} An estimate of the data gradient is required multiple times in the methodology.
 For this purpose, a reduced set of points $\mathbf{X}_{g} \in \mathbb{R}^{2 \times n_G}$ is randomly subsampled from the full set $\mathbf{X}_{*}$.
 The estimation is performed using a local polynomial regression.
 In 2D, the general second-order polynomial fit reads